instructure/canvas-lms/doc/api/tools_xml.md

 empty JSON object in the response or a status code outside the 200 range.

 #### Exported Data Including Canvas Record IDs.
-If in the process of importing your tool needs to receive record identifers for newly created items in Canavs the source IDs may be included in the export data with keys matching the pattern `/^\$canvas_(\w+)_id$/`.
-Example export data including an assignment ID with the orignial being assignment #42 and the newly created one for import being #84.
+If in the process of importing your tool needs to receive record identifiers for newly created items in Canvas the source IDs may be included in the export data with keys matching the pattern `/^\$canvas_(\w+)_id$/`.
+Example export data including an assignment ID with the original being assignment #42 and the newly created one for import being #84 is below.

 Exported data:
 ```